PixelSam123/Kaupenlin-1.18.2/README.md

 Coding style is currently not fully idiomatic Kotlin (I'm trying to keep it close to the original code) but this might change in the future.

-## Things that do not work

-- Dowsing rod durability reduction

 ---

 ## Setup